-The Red Backed Shrike (Lanius collurio) is a species that breeds in the study area, with its population in the study area representing 0-2% of the national population (population criterion C).
+The Red backed Shrike (Lanius collurio) is a species that breeds in the study area, with its population in the study area representing 0-2% of the national population (population criterion C).
 The data provided is considered insufficient.
 The conservation status, reflecting the degree of protection of the habitat important to the species and the likelihood of its recovery, is rated B, which means good conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is good.
 The species is also observed in concentrations in the study area and has at least 53 individuals per square kilometer in the area.
 In this category of the species' relationship with Natura (in concentrations), the data provided are of moderate quality and are based on both field data and partial modelling of the species' distribution.
-The conservation status, reflecting the degree of protection of the habitat important to the species and the likelihood of its recovery, is assigned a B criterion, which means good conservation.
-The population of the species is classified as non-isolated with a wide distribution.
 The conservation status, reflecting the degree of protection of the habitat important to the species and the likelihood of its recovery, is assigned a B criterion, which means good conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is good.

-The Black Kite (Milvus migrans) is a species that occurs in concentrations in the study area with the population in the study area representing 0 - 2% of the national population (population criterion C).
+The Black Kite (Milvus migrans) is a species that occurs in concentrations in the study area with the population in the study area representing 0 - 2% of the national population (population criterion B).
 The data provided is considered insufficient.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is good.